 You will probably get an information leaflet with your child’s medicine, which describes what the medicine is used for, how to take it, and any side-effects.
 Although this may have been written about use in adults, a lot of it will be the same for children and useful to parents/carers.

-You should always follow your doctor’s instructions about how much to give.
+Always follow your doctor’s instructions about how much medicine to give.

 - RCPCH and NPPG statement about unlicensed medicines